Settling Small Estates (PA)

 Before paying any debts or making any distributions, be sure to account for any Family Entitlements in PA, which typically have priority over everything except expenses of the last illness, funeral charges, and any estate administrations expenses.

-Even if the estate does not go through probate, you may still be entitled to Executor Compensation in PA, and this compensation also has priority over most estate debts.
+Even if the estate does not go through probate, you may still be entitled to PA Executor Compensation, and this compensation also has priority over most estate debts.

 Estate debts have priority over most distributions in turn, so before distributing assets you should resolve any estate debts.
 If the estate makes any distributions beyond amounts set aside for family entitlements, unpaid creditors have the right to sue the recipients for repayment using those excess distributions.
 Consequently, even if the settlement process does not require you to publish a Notice to Creditors, you may want to follow PA probate rules for finding estate debts, since doing so may limit the time creditors have to pursue repayment.